Anna (wife of Artabasdos): Retirement

-Anna and other seven of her children, mentioned but not named, reportedly followed them to their monastic retirement.
+Anna and the other seven of her children, mentioned but not named, reportedly followed them to their monastic retirement.
 Anna was the caretaker of her husband and her children to their deaths.
 All were eventually buried in Chora.
 Thirty years after the suppression of the rebellion, Constantine reportedly forced Anna to dig up Artabasdus' bones, place them in her cloak (pallium), and throw them into the so-called tombs of Pelagius, charnel pits, among the bodies of executed criminals.

 At some point the relics of Patriarch Germanus I of Constantinople were transferred to Chora and the monastery became a shrine to iconodule martyrs.

 Her year of death is unknown but she is not mentioned following the reign of her brother.

 Children

 Anna and Artabasdos had a reported number of nine children: